Purple-Recovery/purple-recovery/README.md

 ## Controllers
 _DropANoteController_
-   * On button click from DropANoteView, displays the SubmitAResourceView
+   * On button click from DropANoteView, displays the FormModalView
    * Resides on client-side only

-_FormVerificationController_
+_FormValidationController_
-   * On form submission, performs field-checking and verification
+   * On form submit, performs field validation.
+If all fields pass validation, sends form data to FormSubmissionController
-   * If all required fields are filled and valid, sends form data to FormSubmissionController
+   * We will utilize the React Hook Form package from Node.js to implement the validation
    * Resides on client-side only

 _FormSubmissionController_